phoenix-rtos/phoenix-rtos-doc/usb/usbhost.md

 ## Pipes

 Pipes are a software abstraction of a USB endpoint.
 Drivers communicate with specific endpoints using pipes.
-A pipe is characterized with a direction (in or out) and type (control, bulk, interrupt isochronous).
+A pipe is characterized by a direction (in or out) and type (control, bulk, interrupt isochronous).
 A device driver first **opens** a pipe by sending a USB `open` message (implemented in `libusb` as `usb_open()` function).
 A driver gives details on a pipe it requests to open.
 If the USB Host stack finds an endpoint on a given device interface with given direction and type, it creates a pipe, allocates a `id` unique in the context of the driver and returns the ID to the